netdata/netdata/streaming/README.md

 ## Troubleshooting streaming connections

-Sometimes when we are configuring master and slave nodes it is possible to have some errors in the log files, this section describes these errors in the communication.
+Sometimes when we are configuring master and slave nodes we can have some errors in our log files, in this section we are describing the most common errors that you can see.

 ### Connection between slave and master is slow

-When we have a slow connection between master and slave, Netdata can raise different errors related to this problem, in the slave side we will have the following error message
+When we have a slow connection between master and slave, Netdata can raise different errors related to this problem, in the slave side we will have for the majority of the cases the error message

 ```
 netdata ERROR : STREAM_SENDER[SLAVE HOSTNAME] : STREAM SLAVE HOSTNAME [send to MASTER IP:MASTER PORT]: too many data pending - buffer is X bytes long,